pellepetter/foodsaver/README.md

 ## Summary

 A predictive algorithm that uses historical data for predicting the incoming demand for groceries in the coming week.
-This way grocery stores can optimize their supply of different products according to the expexted demand and thus reduce unnecessary waste and increase the profitability of the store.
+This way grocery stores can optimize their supply of different products according to the expexted demand and thus reduce waste

 ## Background